Cosy winter pop-ups in London

 For all the melted cheese

 Hide from the cold by huddling up in a private Snow Globe (yep, that is just another name for an igloo) at Jimmy’s Lodge by the BFI on the Southbank.
 There’s also the chalet-style Refuge Restaurant perched on the edge of the Thames, serving melted cheese and warming treats.
 Still shivering?
 Head to the Hot Cocktail Bar and sip butter rum, hot mojitos and mulled booze until you’re all steamed up.
-From Nov 10.

-For burgers on a rooftop
+For rooftop feasts

 Venue says Hidden alfresco garden and rooftop: drinking/dining in the heart of London, with 850 seats, seven day-beds, four restaurants and two bars.

-For mulled negronis
+For mulled gin